Creator / ITV

 and South Park

 ).
-It looked like withdrawing fully and form a rival setup, but counter lawsuits between ITV and STV have seen this fall by the wayside.
+It looked like withdrawing fully and forming a rival setup, but counter lawsuits between ITV and STV have seen this fall by the wayside.
 The disputes have been settled, with STV no longer taking part in the original co-op structure of the network and instead buying the entire ITV slate as an affiliate.

 It looked likely ITV could fail, with figures in the TV industry members speculating the company would call in the receivers and go bust.
 Since 2009, ITV has returned to making a profit.

 - ITV: The main channel, previously known as ITV1 from 2001 to 2013.

 - ITV2: Mostly aimed at younger viewers.
 Airs the behind-the-scenes spinoffs of Cowell-based talent contests, as well as celebrity documentaries and, er, The Only Way Is Essex.
 Also does midweek repeats of ITV weekend programming.note

 - ITV3: Aimed at older viewers.
 Mostly broadcasts British crime dramas, like Agatha Christie's Poirot, A Touch of Frost and Midsomer Murders and the occasional US series in a similar vein such as Murder, She Wrote, as well as older comedies like On The Buses and Mr. Bean.

-- ITV4: Something a 'miscellaneous' channel; the programming is mostly aimed at men.
+- ITV4: Something of a 'miscellaneous' channel; the programming is mostly aimed at men.
 A lot of it's cop shows (real and fictional) and sports.
 Rather obscure; Stephen Fry once joked, as Peter Kingdom, "Is there an ITV4?"